AkshathRaghav/AkshathRaghav.github.io/_projects/ambee.md

 These consistent and validated observations reinforce the high accuracy and reliability of our model's fire risk predictions when compared to the widely recognized NIFC agency's forecast maps for the United States.

 ---

+## Conclusion

+The next steps forward involve integrating forecasted weather data, along with crucial factors such as drought, lightning, and extreme weather events, to create a more comprehensive and robust predictive model.
+Incorporating forecasted weather data into the existing models would allow us to account for the dynamic nature of wildfire risk, capturing how weather conditions may influence fire behavior over time.

+---